moccu/django-livewatch/docs/source/contribution.rst

 `django-livewatch` uses Sphinx for documentation.
 You find all the source files in the ``docs/source`` folder.

-To update/generate the html output of the documentation, use the following
+To update/generate the HTML output of the documentation, use the following
 command:

 .. code-block:: bash